Gold Coast Airport Central

 Your browser is outdated.
 Please upgrade here for a better user experience.

 Mammogram is the most common breast imaging tool used in Australia and one most women over the age of 40 are familiar with.

 Screening Mammograms are performed if you have no breast abnormality or family history.
 Diagnostic exams are performed when you do have a symptom such as a lump.
-There is no technical difference in the actual Mammogram you will undergo.
+Under Medicare rules, women with a family history (with or without symptoms), fall into the diagnostic category.
+There is no technical difference in the actual mammogram you will undergo.

 Please arrive early for your exam as you will be asked to change into a gown.
 Wearing a two piece outfit can make this easier for you.

 On arrival, please present to reception.
 You will be asked to complete a short questionnaire about your medical history.

 We recommend you have an appointment one week after your period has finished as this is when your breasts are less tender.

 Please bring any previous examinations performed outside of Queensland X-Ray with you.
 If you have had your previous Mammograms with us, we will have your images already stored.

 Please shower before the appointment and don’t use deodorant, antiperspirant, talcum powder, perfume or lotions after.
 These can affect the images.